-The scope of mandatory HMO licensing was extended by legislation that that came into effect on 1 October 2018.
-A large number of properties that previously wouldn’t have required a licence will now fall within the remit of the legislation.
+The scope of mandatory HMO licensing was extended by legislation that came into effect on 1 October 2018.
+A large number of properties that previously would not have required a licence will now fall within the remit of the legislation.

 This legislative change means that the Council considers that there is no need to continue with this voluntary accreditation scheme within the Borough.

 Student Accreditation Certificates have a five-year duration, when these expire, they will not be renewed.